-We have entered contracts with third-party providers to provide critical services relating to our business, including clearinghouse systems, payment processing services, and software development.
-We also rely on third-party providers to enable automated eligibility and benefits verification through our platform and print and deliver paper statements to patients.
+We have entered contracts with third-party providers to provide critical services relating to our business, including clearinghouse systems and payment processing services.
+We primarily use clearinghouse systems for our claims and payer payment management solutions to facilitate data exchanges between providers and payors in connection with the reimbursement process, and use payment processing services in our patient financial care solutions to facilitate patient payments to their providers.
+We also rely on third-party data providers to enable us to deliver automated eligibility and benefits verification as part of our financial clearance solutions, as well as third parties who print and deliver paper statements to patients as part of our patient financial care solution.
 We also use various third-party vendors, such as software as a service and infrastructure as a service, cybersecurity solutions, and cloud based hosting of our proprietary solutions.
 We rely on hosted software as a service applications from third parties to operate critical functions of our business, including enterprise resource planning, order management, contract management billing, accounting, human resources, and other operational activities.
 We also rely third parties with respect to internet, mobile, and other infrastructure as described under "-The successful operation of our business depends upon the performance and reliability of internet, mobile, and other infrastructure, none of which are under our control" below.

-Our dependence on these third parties to support key functions of our business creates numerous risks, in particular, the risk that we may not maintain service quality, control, or effective management with respect to these operations, which, among other things, could result in our inability to meet certain obligations to our customers.
-For example, if our clearinghouse partners experience a disruption to their system, this could significantly adversely impact the availability and functionality of our claims management suite and, among other things, could cause us to be in breach of certain customer contracts.
-In the event that these service providers fail to maintain adequate levels of support, do not provide high quality service, increase the fees they charge us, discontinue their lines of business, terminate our contractual arrangements, or cease or reduce operations, we may suffer additional costs and be required to pursue new thirdparty relationships, which could materially disrupt our operations and our ability to provide our products and solutions, divert management's time and resources, and cause us to fail to meet required service levels stipulated in our client contracts.
+Our dependence on these third parties to support key functions of our business creates numerous risks, in particular, the risk that we may not maintain service quality, control, or effective management with respect to these operations, which, among other things, could result in our inability to meet certain obligations to our clients.
+For example, if our clearinghouse partners experience a disruption to their system, this could significantly adversely impact the availability and functionality of our claims management suite and, among other things, could cause us to be in breach of certain client contracts.
+In the event that these service providers fail to maintain adequate levels of support, do not provide high quality service, increase the fees they charge us, discontinue their lines of business, terminate our contractual arrangements, or cease or reduce operations, we may suffer additional costs and be required to pursue new third-party relationships, which could materially disrupt our operations and our ability to provide our products and solutions, divert management's time and resources, and cause us to fail to meet required service levels stipulated in our client contracts.